jest-community/vscode-jest/README.md

 There could be other causes, such as jest test root path is different from the project's, which can be fixed by setting [jest.rootPath](#rootPath).
 Feel free to check out the [customization](#customization) section to manually adjust the extension if needed.

 ### I don't see "Jest" in the bottom status bar
 This means the extension is not activated.

-  vscode will automatically activate the extension upon detecting any of the following files from the project root directory:
+vscode will automatically activate the extension upon detecting any of the following patterns:
-  - jest config file (`jest.json`, `jest.config.js`, `jest.config.ts`, `jest.config.mjs`, `jest.config.cjs`)
+  - jest config file (`jest.json`, `jest.config.js`, `jest.config.ts`, `jest.config.mjs`, `jest.config.cjs`) any where under the project root.
-  - jest command (`node_modules/.bin/jest`, `node_modules/react-scripts/node_modules/.bin/jest`)
-  - react-native script (`node_modules/react-native-scripts`)
+  - jest command (`node_modules/.bin/jest`, `node_modules/react-scripts/node_modules/.bin/jest`) or react-native script (`node_modules/react-native-scripts`) **under the project root**.

-  If none of the activation criteria is met because
+If none of the auto activation criteria is met, you can do the following to manually activate the extension:

-  - you have a monorepo project:  see [monorepo projects support](#how-to-use-the-extension-with-monorepo-projects).
-  - your source and tests are not in the project root directory: try [jest.rootPath](#rootPath) to point to that directory instead.
+- create an empty `.vscode-jest` file at your actual project root.

-  Users can also try to manually activate the extension via command palette: `"Jest: Start All Runners"`
+- start jest run via command palette: `"Jest: Start All Runners"` will also activate the extension for the current vscode process.

 ### What to do with "Long Running Tests Warning"
 The extension monitor excessive test run with ["jest.monitorLongRun"](#monitorlongrun) setting.
 By default if any runs exceed 60 seconds, a warning message will be shown.
 - If running the tests with the extension seems to be longer than running it from a terminal, chances are you can use ["jest.autoRun"](#autorun) to optimize it, for example: